lardbit/nefarious/README.md

 Open nefarious at [http://localhost:8000](http://localhost:8000).
 You'll be redirected to the settings page.

+### Configure Transmission

+There's nothing to actually configure, but you can view its web ui at [http://localhost:9091](http://localhost:9091) to see what's actually being downloaded by nefarious.

 ##### Jackett settings

 Since jackett is running in the same docker network, you'll need to set the host as `jackett`.
 The default port is `9117`.
 Enter your api token.